github-1970/todo-app-laravel/README.md

-## Todo App with Laravel, Vue.js, and Tailwind CSS
+## Todo App

-This project is a Todo application built using Laravel, Vue.js, and Tailwind CSS.
+This project is a Todo application built using Laravel, Vue.js, Inertia.js, and Tailwind CSS.

 ### Screenshots